htsuruo/firebase-extensions/back-up-firestore-to-storage/README.md

 * Cloud Storage prefix path (not including heading slash, filename)

-* Firestore collection ids (separated by ','): - If not set, all collections will be backed up.
+* Firestore collection ids (separated by ','): If not set, all collections will be backed up.

-* The frequency at which you want to execute the backup.: This field can accept strings that use either syntax: - unix-cron syntax (for example, '5 11 * * *') - App Engine syntax (for example, 'every 5 minutes')
+* The frequency at which you want to execute the backup.: - This field can accept strings that use either syntax:
+  - unix-cron syntax (for example, '5 11 * * *')
+  - App Engine syntax (for example, 'every 5 minutes')

-* The timestamp format for path name to export.: If not set, `YYYY-MM-DDTHH:mm:ss_SSS` is set as the default.
-If set, ensure uniqueness by considering the value of the SCHEDULE parameter"
+* The timestamp format for path name to export.: - If not set, `YYYY-MM-DDTHH:mm:ss_SSS` is set as the default. - If set, ensure uniqueness by considering the value of the frequency of backups.

-* The time zone in which the schedule will run (Defaults to UTC).: Refer to the [standardardized time zone abbreviations](https://en.wikipedia.org/wiki/List_of_time_zone_abbreviations).
+* The time zone in which the schedule will run (Defaults to UTC).: Refer to the [list of time zone abbreviations](https://en.wikipedia.org/wiki/List_of_time_zone_abbreviations).

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).